Carnie Lewis OTD, OTR/L, CLT (she/her/hers)

 Carnie Lewis completed her Bachelor’s to Master’s (BS-MA) progressive degree in Occupational Therapy at the University of Southern California.
 She then completed her Occupational Therapy Doctorate at USC with an acute care clinical residency at USC’s Keck Hospital and Norris Comprehensive Cancer Hospital.
 Throughout her clinical residency, she worked on further advancing occupational therapy’s role in multidisciplinary fall prevention and exploring OT’s role in palliative care within the acute care healthcare system.
 In addition, Carnie has a passion for advocacy and healthcare policy at the local, national and International level.

 Dr. Lewis currently serves as a clinical faculty member at Keck Hospital of USC and Norris Comprehensive Cancer Hospital.
-She is Neuro-IFRAH® Certified for the treatment and management of adults with hemiplegia from stroke or brain injury, and continues to focus on advancing occupational therapy within fall prevention and palliative care.
+She is a certified lymphedema therapist, and continues to focus on advancing occupational therapy within fall prevention and palliative care.
 In addition, Dr. Lewis currently serves as the OTAC Practice, Ethics and Reimbursement Co-Chair.

 Doctorate of Occupational Therapy (OTD)